-1. For more information on “seeing” God, see our explanation of Genesis 18:1 and 2, which covers God occasionally appearing in human form.
+For even more information on “seeing” God, see our explanation of Genesis 18:1 and 2, which covers God occasionally appearing in human form.

-The key to understanding John 6:46 is knowing that the phrase “seen the Father” does not refer to seeing with the eye, but to “knowing the Father.”
-Jesus knew God, not because he lived with God before his birth, but because God revealed Himself more clearly to Jesus than to anyone else.
+The key to understanding John 6:46 is knowing that the phrase “seen the Father” does not refer to seeing with the eye, but to seeing with the mind, to “knowing the Father.”
+Jesus knew God, not because he lived with God before his birth, but because God revealed Himself more clearly to Jesus than to anyone else and was “one” with him (John 10:30).
 Jesus made this clear in other teachings, saying, “For the Father loves the Son and shows him all he does…” (John 5:20a).

 In both Hebrew and Greek, words translated “see” also mean “to know, to realize.”
 The Hebrew word ra’ah is used of both seeing with the eyes and knowing something, or perceiving it (Gen. 16:4; Exod.
 32:1; Num.
 20:29).
-Similarly, the Greek word horao, translated “see” in John 1:18, 6:46; and 3 John 1:11, can mean “to see with the eyes” or “to see with the mind, to perceive, know.”
+Similarly, the Greek word horao, translated “see” in John 1:18, 6:46; and 3 John 1:11, can mean “to see with the eyes” or to see with the mind, to perceive (BDAG def.
+4b).
 Even in English, one of the definitions for “see” is “to know or understand.”
 For example, when two people are discussing something, one might say to the other, “I see what you mean.”